Why Feedback Cultures Fail — and What Systems Need Instead

 Feedback is not useful when a system is overloaded.

-If you keep pushing change without integration, feedback becomes noise.
+If you keep pushing change without integration, feedback turns into noise.

-As you explored in Stability and Transformation, systems need anchors.
-Feedback is one of those anchors — but only when there is space to process it.
+As explored in Stability and Transformation, systems need anchors.
+Feedback can be one of those anchors — but only when there is space to process it.

 If your organization says it wants feedback, ask this: